 British Airways Premium Economy: The Verdict

 Overall it feels like the key difference between world traveller and world traveller plus on British Airways is the seat itself.
 On Qantas and other airlines, there does feel like there is more of a difference between the 2 cabins – particularly when it comes to service.
 I was flying with British Airways when they were having extensive problems as an airline so it cannot have been fun to be working for them at that time.
 However, I am paying the extra and I do expect slightly better service.

-I would hesitate to take British Airways world traveller plus again – mostly driven by nearly being downgraded to economy.
+I would hesitate to take British Airways Premium Economy again – mostly driven by nearly being downgraded to economy.
 I don’t want to have to worry about this when I am headed to Heathrow.
 I, of course, would fly with them if there was a good enough deal I suppose but they have certainly moved down my list after this experience.